Kids & Greyhounds

 First we look at the history of that specific greyhound.
 If a greyhound race trainer has children, they end up spending a lot of time with the dogs in that kennel.
 Those greyhounds are familiar with and respectful of kids after months or years of being handled by them.
-If the trainer doesn't have children then we ask for any history of aggression with humans or even other animals.
+If the trainer doesn't have children, then we ask for any history of aggression with humans or even other animals.
 If so, we automatically mark it "no children".
-Just because a greyhound has shown actual aggression towards another dog doesn't mean that it will be aggressive to a human at all, but we just think it is safer not to take that chance.
+Just because a greyhound has shown aggression towards another dog, doesn't mean that it will be aggressive to a human at all, but we just think it is safer not to take that chance.

-We have to identify what aggression towards another dog or human actually is.
+We have to identify what aggression towards another dog or human actually is though.
 We don't consider growls or snaps to be aggression.
 Those are a form of dog communication and don't mean that the dog will actually do harm.
 It usually means that the dog has chosen to growl or air snap as a warning and has chosen NOT to do harm.
 Dogs can snap flies out of the air, so air snaps are not "missed bites" but warnings that were never intended to harm.
-We consider true aggression to be when a dog actually does harm to another dog or human on purpose.
+We consider true aggression to be when a dog actually does harm to another dog or human intentionally.
 As thin as greyhound skin is there are accidental injuries between two dogs when playing and those are never considered actual aggression.

 We also look at the reason for the aggression.
 All too often aggression is triggered by a child accidentally or intentionally hurting a dog.
 In those cases we still choose to place the dog in a home with no children because the dog could associate kids with the bad experience.
 Dogs that have had bad experiences with kids deserve a child free home where they can relax.

-If the dog does not have any past history of aggression, we watch the dog in its foster home to see if it has any tendancies that could cause problems with children - getting possessive over toys or space or guarding food and bones or showing sleep startle.
+If the dog does not have any past history of aggression, we watch the dog in its foster home to see if it has any tendancies that could cause problems with children - getting possessive over toys or space, guarding food and bones, or showing sleep startle.
 If a dog is very bad with these behaviors they would be marked "no children".
 If the dog was a little growly, but not trying to bite over items and was responding well to training we might mark them "older children only".
-Older children could easily learn to leave a dog alone during feeding, or not to bother a dog when it is sleeping, or to never try to take a bone or a toy away from a dog.
+Older children could easily learn to leave a dog alone during feeding, or not to bother a dog when it is sleeping, and to never try to take a bone or a toy away from a dog.
 Smaller kids would have more difficulty understanding and following those rules.

 We watch the dog's energy level.
 Some of our dogs are marked "older children only" simply because they are big, excitable, move fast and could easily flatten a small child if they got excited.
-Higher energy, young greyhounds that are playful, jump on people and are clumsy are often marked "older children only" even if they really loved kids.
+Higher energy, young greyhounds that are playful, jump on people and are clumsy are often marked "older children only" even if they really love kids.

 We also watch the dog's body language around children.
 Does it go right up to kids in a friendly manner?
-Does it choose to be with children at meet and greets or back away nervously?
+Does it choose to be with children at meet and greets or does it back away nervously?
 Many greyhounds have never been exposed to kids at the race track.
 Some are very nervous of the tiny people at first, but get over that with exposure and end up loving children.
-Some of our very shy dogs that are afraid of fast movements and loud noises would probably always be uncomfortable in a a home with loud, rowdy, small kids.
+Some of our very shy dogs that are afraid of fast movements and loud noises would probably always be uncomfortable in a home with loud, rowdy, small kids.
 They would be marked "older children only" or "no children" depending on how fearful they were around kids of different ages.

 Other body language that we watch for: Relaxed ears and a relaxed loose mouth around kids.
 A dog that rolls over and shows you his belly calmly for a belly rub is great, but not one that does that nervously, out of fear.
 Posturing-standing tall and stiff with a tense wag is not good, but there is a play gesture that is very similar that is often quickly followed by a play bow that can make that hard to judge.
 Tail tucked and cowering is fear and not good.
 We watch to see if the dog leans toward the kids or back away from them, leaning in is usually good.
 Ears flattened tensely and tightly against head with dilated eyes is not good but a relaxed greyhound does hold its ears pretty close to his head.
 A slightly open, relaxed mouth can be the key if you aren't familiar with the fine differences between relaxed and tense greyhound ears.
 If the mouth is relaxed and open slightly or doing a happy relaxed pant then the ears are probably in their natural relaxed position too.